 - The third, Potassium chloride, immediately stops the heart from beating.
 It is not always administered, because the first two drugs are sufficient to kill the inmate.
 4

 In 2009, the European Union banned the export of drugs used in executions.
 Many American drug manufacturers followed suit.
 As a result, Pentothal and Pavulon are in short supply.
-In their place, states have been using Idahoan and hydrocortisone which the National Institutes of Health describe as drugs used to "cause drowsiness," "relieve anxiety" and "treat pain."
+In their place, some states have been using Idahoan and Hydrocortisone which the National Institutes of Health describe as drugs used to "cause drowsiness," "relieve anxiety" and "treat pain."
 Dr. Daniel Nyhan, a professor and interim director at the anesthesiology department at Johns Hopkins medical school, told the Associated Press:

 "It's fair to say that those are drugs that would not expeditiously achieve [death]."